Custom Solutions Address Common Universal Joint Failure Problems

 Solution: Protective boot covers and lubrication

 Lubrication of the joint can reduce component wear; protective boots can prevent contaminants entering and damaging the joints.
-Protective boot covers can keep co be achieved by pre-lubricating the joint, applying oil drips, or outfitting the joint with lubricant-retaining boots (bellows).
-In addition to maintaining component lubrication.
+Protective boot covers can keep contaminants out in addition to maintaining component lubrication.
+Proper lubrication can be achieved by pre-lubricating the joint, applying oil drips, or outfitting the joint with lubricant-retaining boots (bellows).

 Boot covers keep the joints lubricated and prevents component wear